SPARQL-Anything/sparql.anything/experiment/README.md

 ```

-#### What are the titles of the artworks made with the technique named "STAMPA ALLA GELATINA CLOROBROMURO D'ARGENTO"?
+#### CQ2: What are the titles of the artworks made with the technique named "STAMPA ALLA GELATINA CLOROBROMURO D'ARGENTO"?

+#### SPARQL Generate

 ```
 PREFIX ite: <http://w3id.org/sparql-generate/iter/>